 Coffee Processing Methods

-When you purchase specialty coffee at a café or grocery, the labels often indicates the coffee processing methods used to prepare the green coffees.
-If you are curious about how coffee makes its way from a cherry on a tree to the green commodity that is shipped to coffee roasters around the world, below the methods are briefly explained.
+When you purchase specialty coffee at a café or grocery, the labels often indicate the coffee processing methods.
+This is the process the miller used to prepare the green coffees.
+If you are curious about how coffee makes its way from a cherry on a tree to the green commodity that is shipped to coffee roasters around the world, continue reading.

 Washed, aka wet process, is used to reduce the acidity of a coffee and provide a more balanced cup with quite fruity and lively flavors.
 Two methods exist for wet process.
 In one method, cherries are machine scrubbed until they fall from the coffee bean.
 In the other, the cherry is fermented and that process breaks the pulp down to free the bean.
 Following fermentation, pulp is washed which separates the bean from the fruit.

-For more information about coffee processing methods take a look at the following articles.
+For more information about coffee processing, take a look at the following articles.

 From Bean to Cup from Equal Exchange